 Focused Run 2.0 FP01

-To set up Advanced Integration Monitoring please follow the monitoring setup guide provided for each of the supported categories below:
+To setup Advanced Integration Monitoring please follow the monitoring setup guide provide for each of the supported categories below.

 The monitoring of following exception categories are supported: